Ostróda dialect

-The Ostróda dialect (gwara ostródzka) belongs to the Masovian dialect group, but is sometimes considered part of the new mixed dialects, and is located in the part of Poland.
-It borders the Lubawa dialect to the west, the Masurian dialects to the south, the Warmia dialect to the east, and the new mixed dialects to the north.
+The Ostróda dialect (gwara ostródzka) is a dialect of the Polish language spoken in western Masuria, belonging to the Masovian dialect group.
+It's considered part of the newer mixed dialects.
+The dialect borders the Lubawa dialect to the west, the Masurian dialects to the south, the Warmia dialect to the east, and the new mixed dialects to the north.

 Phonology

 Typical of Masovian dialects, devoicing of word-final consonants before vowels and liquids is present here, including before clitics.
 Atypical of Masovian dialects but typical of Greater Polish dialects is the absence of masuration.
 Sporadic masuration can be found amongst some speakers as a result of Masurian influence: pietruska (pietruszka).
 More common here instead is jabłonkowanie: cziapka (czapka), ciasam (czasem), with much variation, especially for cz, sz.
 However, most common is a realization that of Standard Polish.
 Similarly, ś, ź, ć, and dź can be realized in many ways.
 Most often, they are realized as in Standard Polish: siano (siano).
 They may also frequently be hardened to szi, żi, czi, and dżi: sziano (siano).
 Least commonly, kaszubienie may occur: sano (siano).
 These changes are likely the result of German influence.